USING IRONXL

 How to parse an Excel file in Python

 Spreadsheets made with Microsoft Excel are widely used in workflows for data processing and analysis in many different sectors.
-Python is a programming language that is quite versatile and has several libraries available for working with Excel files.
+Python is a versatile programming language with several libraries for working with Excel files.
 One such library, IronXL, was created especially for .NET programs like IronPython and offers a smooth connection with Excel files.
-We will examine how to parse an Excel file in Python using IronXL in this in-depth tutorial.
+This in-depth tutorial will examine how to parse an Excel file in Python using IronXL.

 3. Import the required library.